- PCL STEM Study Center – Offers space, time, and support for meeting, studying and collaborating. Free tutoring is available. More details below.

 - University Writing Center – Provides one-on-one consultations for student writers.

 - Calculus Lab – The Mathematics Department is offering students enrolled in calculus courses at UT the chance to receive help and work with classmates in a room that's open five days a week for the afternoon and evening.
-The lab will be staffed by current mathematics graduate students (including your calculus TA), as well as advanced undergraduate Learning Assistants.
+The lab will be staffed by current mathematics graduate students (including your calculus TA), as well as advanced undergraduate course assistants.

 - Physics tutoring and support – Students in physics classes have opportunities to receive tutoring and learning assistance for many classes.